In This Article

-Nose piercings—nostril piercings in particular—are wildly popular right now.
+Nose piercings—nostril piercings in particular—are wildly popular.
 While it's tempting to just go into any old piercing shop and get one because they're cute, they're still a piercing.
 And as with any kind of piercing, you should be sure to educate yourself on the process and the risks, and choose an experienced piercer with high safety standards.

 Your piercer should place a small dot on your nose to show where they're going to insert the needle, and it's your job to really look at it and decide if that location is good or not.
 If you're intending on wearing a ring, maybe buy a fake one to experiment with placements.

-Nostril piercings are very simple, and don't cause that awful much pain.
+Nostril piercings are very simple, and don't cause that much pain.
 It's actually the healing time that can be the most difficult, because of all the germs and bacteria that are ever-present in your nose.
-Allergies and colds can aggravate it, but also just everyday life can too.
+"The average healing time is three months, not that it hurts that entire time, it'll just be a little tender," notes Janeese Brooks, head piercer at IRIS Studios in Brooklyn.
+Allergies and colds can aggravate it, but also just everyday life can, too.
 Get a runny nose during winter?
 Blowing your nose will be difficult during the healing process, but it's not impossible.

 When selecting jewelry for your nostril piercing, consider the healing process.
 Although most people want to wear a tiny jewel, not a ring, a captive bead ring (CBR) is much more conducive to healing.

 - Studs: A twist nose stud is a good option for a first-time nostril piercing, as it's comfortable, secure, and stays out of the way.
 These studs have a curved post that fits through the piercing.